Best Vagus Nerve stimulation devices for 2025

 - Safety and side effects.
 Understand the safety profile and potential side effects associated with each device.
 While non-invasive tVNS devices have a few risks, it’s still good to discuss them with your doctor.

-- Cost of the device. tVNS devices’ pricing vary and can be between several hundred bucks up to €699.
+- Cost of the device. tVNS devices’ pricing varies and can be between several hundred bucks up to €699.
 Check out different devices and consider the overall cost, including device purchase and ongoing maintenance (additional subscription costs, gels, batteries, and so on).

-Best vagus nerve stimulation devices in 2024 – detailed list
+Best vagus nerve stimulation devices in 2025 – detailed list

-To pick out the 5 best vagus nerve stimulation devices for 2024, I researched and compared a great many of the products’ features, usability, prices, and overall user experience to help you find your perfect fit.
+To pick out the 5 best vagus nerve stimulation devices for 2025, I researched and compared a great many of the products’ features, usability, prices, and overall user experience to help you find your perfect fit.
 Read on and see which one is your next purchase.

 1. Nurosym – best vagus nerve stimulation device